ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 The reflectometry configuration describes the geometry of the beamline and is read by the reflectometry IOC on startup.
 The config file is written in python and lives in `<config area>/refl/config.py`.

+This file should import relevant classes and methods used for constructing the configuration via the line `from ReflectometryServer import *`

 [Jump to Example Configuration]()

 # Reference Manual